Ashwashere4/The-Onion/README.md

 Below are the instructions on how to properly run this server

+Note: Password is "password" for admin access, you can change this in the ADMINMODAL.css

 ## Prerequisite  (stuff you need installed on your machine)

 ### PgAdmin